 Meet people every day

 “When I first arrived, I wasn’t sure who I was going to hang out with,” says Dev.
 So he attended multiple functions and sporting events and starting meeting other students from “everywhere” — Mexico, France, Germany, America.
-And he made a point to talk to other students in class.
+And he made a point to talk to other students in the class.
 “I met a guy in English class, and we now study together,” he says.
 He has another group he meets for meals and coffee, and to just hang out.
 Meeting a variety of people helps you find the right group, Dev says.

 Language is one the greatest challenges for international students, and it’s easy to fall into the habit of speaking English in class and shutting it off outside, says Kareem at Auburn University.
 Practice English every chance you get: at the grocery store, through clubs and organizations, by watching television.
 Students who use every interaction as a way to improve their English end up feeling more comfortable and engaged, he says.